 Switching between mail servers or hosting providers is pretty straight forward.
 Here are some tips to ensure a smooth transition:

-- Be sure that the MX records for your domain are always pointing the SpamHero service.
-As long as your MX records are correct through-out the transition process we can re-deliver your mail if something goes wrong.
+- Be sure that the MX records for your domain are always pointing to the hosts assigned by SpamHero.
+Doing so will ensure emails can be re-delivered if something goes wrong during the transistion.
 You can look up the correct MX records from within the SpamHero control panel by going to Settings > Mail Host (scroll to the bottom of the page).

 - If your domain will also be using new name servers, setup your MX records before switching your domain to use them.
 This is an important step to ensure that the MX records for your domain are always pointing the SpamHero service.